Ironikus/wp-webhooks/readme.txt

 * Create, Delete, Search and Retrieve users via external webhooks on your website
 * Create, Delete, Search and Retrieve posts via external webhooks on your website (Custom post types supported)
+* Recieve data to a custom webhook action (Do whatever you want with the incoming data)
 * Send data on login, register, update and deletion
 * Send data on new post, update post and delete post
 * Send data on custom WordPress hook calls
+* Authenticate every "Send data" trigger.
+Supported are: API Key, Bearer Token and Basic Auth
 * Add multiple Webhooks for each trigger and also for the actions
 * Test all of the available triggers with a single click
 * Test all of the available actions within the plugin